RajeshPatkarInstitute/rpian-terminal/README.md

 This library is not optimized for performance or comprehensive error handling.
 It is intentionally kept simple for educational purposes and uses basic ANSI escape sequences for terminal control.
 For real-world applications, consider using more robust and feature-rich crates like `termion`, `crossterm`, or `ncurses`.

 ## Changelog

+### 0.7.0
+- Implemented a global error handler system
+- Added custom `ErrorHandler` trait for flexible error management
+- Removed `Result` return types from most functions for simplified usage
+- Enhanced `rbox` module with new box drawing and shading functions
+- Added `hide_box` function for removing drawn boxes
+- Added `put_char` function for single character output
+- Updated viewport functions to use `u16` for dimensions
+- Improved documentation and examples
+- Updated existing modules to use the new error handling system

 ### 0.6.0
 - Reorganized codebase into modules